Profitbase/Episode-Docs/articles/flow/actions/profitbase-invision/calculation-flow/auto-transactions/auto-transaction-filter-by-context-distinct-by-type-field.md

 (A.1, T.1, 300, Car)
 (A, T, 200, Internet)

-MySet.FilterByContextDistinctByTypeField(true) will return three matches:
-(A.1, T.1, 150, Phone)
-(A.1, T.1, 300, Car)
-(A, T, 200, Internet)

 **NOTE!!**
-MySet.FilterByContext() will return FOUR matches, because it does not filter distincty by Type:
+MySet.FilterByContext() will return FIVE matches, because it does not filter distincty by Type:
 (A.1, T.1, 150, Phone)
 (A.1, T.1, 300, Car)
 (A, T, 200, Internet)
 (A, T, 130, Phone)
+(*, *, 100, Phone)
 ```

 ### Example